Today -New Windows – Money Saver or Money Waster?

 New Windows – Money Saver or Money Waster?

 If you have single glazed windows, you most definitely will save money on your energy bill when you install double glazed windows instead.
 The same goes for double glazing that is over 20 years old.
 The glass industry has made huge advancements since then, and what used to be A-rated back in the nineties will no longer be A-rated and will need replacing to save money.
 Natural deterioration of your windows will reduce their energy efficiency, and in comparison to modern home insulation, just doesn’t cut it.
 Don’t let your windows be the energy leak in your home.
+If you’re low on budget, try applying for a new windows grant that is available for households that want to improve energy efficiency and make their home greener.

 Those living in a conservation area may be restricted on the types of windows they can choose for their replacements.
 You may have to invest in more expensive window styles and materials if this is the case for you.
 Generally box sash windows are more expensive than their casement counterparts, and wooden windows cost more than uPVC and require more upkeep.
 Unfortunately, these are often required for period homes or conservation areas.
 If you are restricted in your choices and must go for more expensive windows, you may not recoup the cost of your new windows with energy savings.